So, your iPhone just self-destructed and reset itself saying that you had entered the wrong passcode too many times?

 In this article, I’m going to show you how to restore your lost iPhone data due to failed passcode attempts.

-Useful tip: You may be interested in getting an iPhone wallet case, if you often keep your iPhone in a busy pocket and accidentally activate the screen while put your hand in your pocket.
+Useful tip: You may be interested in getting an iPhone wallet case like this one (on Amazon), if you are used to keep your iPhone in a busy pocket and accidentally activate the screen while put your hand in your pocket.

-Note: the troubleshooting guides below apply to all iPhone models including iPhone 5, 5S, 6, 6 Plus, 6S, 6S Plus, 7, 7 Plus, etc. as long as the device runs under iOS 10 (check it out via Settings > General > About)
+Note: the troubleshooting guides below apply to all iPhone models as long as the device runs under iOS 10 or later, which you probably are.
+Check it out via Settings > General > About.

 The answer is: when you hit the 10 wrong passcode input limit.

-For your information, here is a table that outlines different screen messages that will show up on your iPhone after you insert wrong passcodes too many times.
+For your information, we created a list below that outlines different screen messages that will show up on your iPhone after you insert wrong passcodes too many times.

-"iPhone is disabled, try again in 1 minute"
+- 6th time: “iPhone is disabled, try again in 1 minute” (Wait 1 minute and try again)

-"iPhone is disabled, try again in 5 minutes"
+- 7th time: “iPhone is disabled, try again in 5 minutes” (Wait 5 minutes and try again)

-"iPhone is disabled, try again in 15 minutes"
+- 8th time: “iPhone is disabled, try again in 15 minutes” (Wait 15 minutes and try again)

-"iPhone is disabled, try again in 60 minutes"
+- 9th time: “iPhone is disabled, try again in 60 minutes” (Wait 60 minutes and try again)

 The last chance you have to make things right is to ensure you enter the right passcode once the “Enter Passcode” window shows again after you connect the device to an authorized computer.